STEPS TO HOME OWNERSHIP

 Get a CMA or appraisal on the house you want

-Once you have found a home, you like you REALTOR® will perform a Comparative Market analysis CMA, for the house you want to make an offer on so you can make an informed decision on what you want to offer.
+Once you have found a home you like, your REALTOR® will perform a Comparative Market Analysis (CMA), for the house you want to make an offer on, so you can make an informed decision on what you want to offer.

 Fill out the purchase contract

-Once you have decided on the price to offer your REALTOR® will fill out the real estate purchase contract and explain it as you go in terms that you can easily understand.
+Once you have decided on the price to offer, your REALTOR® will fill out the real estate purchase contract and explain it as you go in easily understood terms.